 There’s a long history of market timing methods that work some of the time.
-The search for the holy grail strategy to get in and out of the market just before every turn has been a failed endeavor.
-That hasn’t stopped people from trying to find it or using the latest and greatest method that worked twice in a row.
+Yet, the search for the holy grail strategy to get in and out of the market before every turn has been a failed endeavor.
+That hasn’t stopped people from searching or trying the latest and greatest method that worked twice in a row.

 I’ve been reading a series of articles written by Philip Carret in 1926-27.
 Buffett was a big fan of his (so I did some digging).
 Carret would base a book on the series — The Art of Speculation — titled with the same name.